-8.5 List and description of holders of any securities with special control rights other than the double voting rights described in the paragraph above.
+8.5 List and description of holders of any securities with special control rights

 Under Article 11 of the Company's bylaws, a double voting right is conferred to fully subscribed, registered nominal shares held by the same person for at least two (2) years.
 The period before the date of listing on Euronext Paris market is not taken into account in the calculation of the length of detention.